Chart Color Schemes

 Wagin faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population (~2,701 people), leading that of the average SA2 area.
-The most common medical conditions are arthritis (impacting 10.9% of residents) and asthma (7.2%).
-Sixty-six point one percent declared themselves completely clear of medical ailments, compared to 65.6% across Rest of WA.
-Twenty-three point six percent of residents are aged 65 and over (1,219 people), higher than the 21.7% in Rest of WA.
-Health outcomes among seniors perform better than the general population in health metrics.
+The rate of private health cover is approximately 52% of the total population (~2,708 people), leading that of the average SA2 area.
+The most common medical conditions are arthritis and asthma, impacting 10.9 and 7.2% of residents respectively.
+Sixty-six point one percent of residents declared themselves completely clear of medical ailments, compared to 65.6% across Rest of WA.
+The area has 23.6% of residents aged 65 and over (1,222 people), which is higher than the 21.7% in Rest of WA.
+Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health